 A graduation fee of \$289 will be due at the beginning of the student's final term.
+This fee is mandatory regardless of whether graduates participate in the commencement activities.

 Incomplete Fee

 A fee of \$25 is required when a student applies for a grade of "Incomplete."